Sunday, March 31, 2024

 My Concussion: One Year Anniversary

 Today is May 2, 2023, one year to the day after my concussion.
 In many ways, I feel like it was a lost year.
-For months, I easily became overwhelmed when driving and shopping, continued to be sensitive to light and noise and experienced panic attacks for the first time in my life.
-I felt disoriented and tired and had daily headaches for a long time.
-And I never regained my sense of smell.
+For months, I easily became overwhelmed when driving and shopping, continued to be sensitive to light and noise, and experienced panic attacks.
+I felt disoriented and tired and had daily headaches and I never regained my sense of smell.

 My daughter has a podcast called Live from Suckville in which she interviewed me about my concussion last June, which was still early in my recovery.
 If you want to listen to it, it is Episode 9 on this website: https://soundcloud.com/user-168118630

-From June until now, it took me months before I finally went to the eye doctor for my annual checkup.
-I learned then that my eyes were misaligned, probably caused by the concussion.
-Now I understood why I had such a hard time mentally focusing on the book I've been working on for over two years (and still haven't finished), reading, shopping, driving and concentrating.
-When I was shopping, I was seeing in 2-D and it seemed like everything was coming at me all at once.
-I'd have to run out of the store in a panic.
-When I was driving in a middle lane on the freeway, my peripheral vision was all messed up when cars passed me on both sides and I had to pull over so my husband could drive.
-When I received my first pair of prism eye glasses, my headache intensity considerably lessened, my eyes felt much less tired, I could now handle shopping and driving and could see in 3-D again.
+It took me months before I finally went to the eye doctor for my annual checkup.
+There, I learned that my eyes were misaligned, which was probably caused by the concussion.
+Now I understood why I had such a hard time reading, shopping, driving, concentrating and mentally focusing on the book I've been working on for over two years (and still haven't finished).
+I was seeing in 2-D and it seemed like everything was coming at me all at once.
+When shopping, I had to run out of the store in a panic.
+When driving, my peripheral vision was all messed up and, overwhelmed, I had to pull over so my husband could drive.
+When I received my first pair of prism eye glasses, my headache intensity considerably lessened, my eyes felt much less tired, I could handle shopping and driving, and I could see in 3-D again.
 (Prism glasses reflect light in such a way that misaligned eyes are corrected).
 It was amazing how much easier life became.

-But I still had almost constant headaches.
+But my headaches continued to be almost constant.
 They felt like they were on the top of my head, where I fractured my skull, but I think they were tension headaches coming from somewhere else.
 So I went back to the concussion doctor, who I last saw 3 weeks after my concussion.
-She thought that perhaps I had suffered whiplash when I hit my head and the headaches could be caused by that.
-I then went to a physical therapist in March who gave me neck exercises and acupuncture (he called it dry needling).
+She thought that perhaps I had suffered whiplash when I hit the ground and the headaches could be caused by that.
+I then went to a physical therapist who gave me neck exercises and acupuncture (he called it dry needling).
 After three weeks of treatment, my headaches are essentially gone, although I still have to practice the neck exercises every other day.

 Wednesday, August 3, 2022